Many financial salespeople view Dubai’s expats as a farm of cash cows. They want to milk the entire community.

 I hope businesses and international schools in the UAE continue to invite me to speak.
 When we spread the word about low-cost investing, we can collectively save expats tens of millions of dollars.

-If you would like me to speak at your business or international school, please contact my wife, Pele.
-You can reach her at the following email address: email@example.com
+If you would like me to speak at your business or international school, please please fill in the form on my website: andrewhallam.com

 With financial education….we can end financial exploitation.